Introduction to Model-Based Derivative-Free Optimization: Abstract

 \section{Abstract}

 The field of derivative-free optimization (DFO) studies algorithms for nonlinear optimization that do not rely on the availability of gradient or Hessian information.
 It is primarily designed for settings when functions are black-box, expensive to evaluate and/or noisy.
-A widely used and studied class of DFO methods for local optimization is \emph{interpolation-based optimization} (IBO), also called \emph{model-based DFO}, where the general principles from derivative-based nonlinear optimization algorithms are followed, but local Taylor-type approximations are replaced with alternative local models constructed by interpolation.
-This document provides an overview of the basic algorithms and analysis for IBO, covering worst-case complexity, approximation theory for polynomial interpolation models, and extensions to constrained and noisy problems.
+A widely used and studied class of DFO methods for local optimization is \renaming{model-based DFO}, where the general principles from derivative-based nonlinear optimization algorithms are followed, but local Taylor-type approximations are replaced with alternative local models constructed by interpolation.
+This document provides an overview of the basic algorithms and analysis for \renaming{model-based DFO}, covering worst-case complexity, approximation theory for polynomial interpolation models, and extensions to constrained and noisy problems.